By Eric | Updated May 26, 2024

-Finding the Champagne Spa in Boat Harbour, Port Stephens is easy with my detailed, first-hand directions written below.
-In this travel guide, I’ll explain not only how to get to this rock pool, but also what to expect when visiting the Champagne Spa in Australia.
+In this travel guide, I’ll explain not only how to get to this rock pool, but also what to expect when visiting the Champagne Spa.
 Then, we’ll review some of other top things to do in Port Stephens.
+Hopefully, after reading this article it will not only tell you how to get there with ease, but prepare you for what to expect and what gear to bring.

-Best restaurants we ate at near the Champagne Spa in Boat Harbour:
+Here’s the best restaurant I ate at near the Champagne Spa in Boat Harbour (there’s only one, but it’s amazing):

-Best lodging we stayed at near the Champagne Spa in Boat Harbour:
+Best lodging we stayed at near the Champagne Spa near Boat Harbour:

 I found about this place when I was searching on Instragram on what to do in Port Stephens.
 I saw someone with an incredible reel that showed them swimming in this clear rock pool next to the ocean.